wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

  * First release

 == Upgrade Notice ==

- = vCita CRM & Leads Version 1.4.0 =
+= vCita CRM & Leads Version 2.0.0 =
-New design for email notifications sent from vCita to you & your clients
+Manage all leads and contacts right on your WordPress admin!
+And - new integration with Stripe for online payment collect